5 min read

 All sorts of hormonal shifts can cause spotting, and ovulation (aka when your ovaries pop out an egg) may be the culprit in certain cases.
 If you notice spotting in the middle-ish days of your cycle over a couple months, an ovum floating down your fallopian tubes could be to blame.
 This is usually harmless, and is caused by typical hormonal spikes.
 This is just your body’s ~fun~ way of letting you know what’s up with your eggs.

-Extreme stress—both emotional (depression, anxiety) and physical (rapid weight gain or loss, illness)—can mess with your body in a whole bunch of bizarre ways, and causing breakthrough bleeding is just one of them.
+Can stress cause spotting?
+Extreme stress — both emotional (depression, anxiety) and physical (rapid weight gain or loss, illness) — can mess with your body in a whole bunch of bizarre ways, and causing breakthrough bleeding is just one of them.
 To get into the nitty-gritty, cortisol (a stress hormone) can wreak havoc on estrogen and progesterone, the hormones that control what your reproductive system is up to.
-This means that you could experience spotting, but it could also cause your period to come earlier or late than it usually does, or not at all.
+This means that you could experience spotting, but it could also cause your regular period to come earlier or late than it usually does, or not at all.
 Take some deep breaths and make an appointment with a doctor to make sure all is well.

 Don’t freak out!
-But illnesses—everything from STIs like chlamydia, certain cancers, infections, and blood-clotting disorders—can cause spotting.
+But illnesses — everything from STIs like chlamydia, certain cancers, infections, and blood-clotting disorders — can cause spotting.
 Also, if you deal with PCOS or fibroids, which can throw off your *flow* in all sorts of ways, those conditions may be to blame for some breakthrough bleeding episodes.
-If you’re worried, talk to your doctor — they’ll be able to help you figure out what’s going on and put together a treatment plan that will make you feel more in control of your body and menstrual cycle.
+If you’re worried, talk to your doctor — they’ll be able to help you figure out what’s going on and put together treatment options that will make you feel more in control of your body and menstrual cycle.

 When you get pregnant, one of the very first signs *can* be something that looks a lot like breakthrough bleeding but is actually implantation bleeding, or bleeding that occurs when a fertilized egg attaches to a uterus.
 If you think this may be what’s going on with you, take a pregnancy test or see your doc.